Listen

 Medical Careers Class Descriptions

-MEDICAL TERMINOLOGY* - Medical Terminology is the study of the principles of medical word building to help the student develop the extensive medical vocabulary used in healthcare occupations.
+Medical Terminology* - Medical Terminology is the study of the principles of medical word building to help the student develop the extensive medical vocabulary used in healthcare occupations.
 Students thoroughly understand basic medical Terminology by studying root words, prefixes, and suffixes.

-ANATOMY & PHYSIOLOGY - This course provides the basic structure and function of the human body.
+Anatomy & Physiology - This course provides the basic structure and function of the human body.
 Topics include an introductory study of the body systems and an introduction to homeostasis, cells, tissues, nutrition, acid-base balance, and electrolytes.
 Upon completion, students should be able to demonstrate a basic understanding of the fundamental principles of anatomy and physiology and their interrelationships—a prerequisite for the BAS VN program.

-MEDICAL MATH - Students will learn math concepts for vocational nurse preparation or other health career programs.
+Medical Math - Students will learn math concepts for vocational nurse preparation or other health career programs.
 This includes basic math concepts such as Roman numerals, fractions, decimals, percentages, ratios, and proportions.
 It is based on the dimensional analysis system, which focuses on the equivalents for metric, apothecary, and household weight and volume.

 Healthcare Support Occupations/HSO - This program prepares participants for entry-level jobs that assist healthcare professionals in completing their tasks.
 Participants benefit from a balanced blend of classroom and supervised clinical site training at local hospitals, clinics, and related medical offices.
 In addition, all trainees receive job readiness training and introductory computer skills instruction.
 Classroom instruction is followed by the opportunity to train at a clinical site for job experience.